primagesheffield/flamegpu2-neuroblastoma/README.md

 On success, you should find the USFD orchestrator model exists at `build/bin/Release/orchestrator_FGPUNB`.

-*Note: Currently this branch is not pinned to a particular release of FLAMEGPU2, instead it follows origin/master, rebuilds may therefore update FLAMEGPU2.*

 ## Running

 This branch of the repository contains test run scripts setup for PLGrid's Prometheus & Ares clusters.
 These simply pass an input file to the model, to ensure it executes to completion and outputs a correctly formatted output file (no validation of the contents of the output file is carried out).
 These jobs can be submitted from the root of the repository using `sbatch scripts/test_run_on_prometheus.sh` or `sbatch scripts/test_run_on_ares.sh`.

 *Note: Prometheus has multiple partitions with GPUs `plgrid-gpu` and `plgrid-gpu-v100`.
 The prior has K80 GPUs, these are older, hence less demand in the job queue but will execute the model more slowly than the latter which has V100s.*